Power Series from Known Expansions, Geometric Series, and Partial Fractions

 The Cover-Up Trick for Partial Fractions

 Finding \(A\) and \(B\) by clearing denominators and matching coefficients is tedious.
-Here is a much faster method that uses a clever choice of \(x\)-value.
+The following method uses a strategic choice of \(x\)-value to simplify the computation.

 To find \(B\): choose \(x\) so that the factor \((x - 1)\) vanishes, i.e., set \(x = 1\).
 Then the \(A\)-term has a finite value while we are effectively “covering up” the \((x-1)\) factor: